-To see images of some of our past posters, follow this link; some copies of posters from previous years are still available.
-To request free copies of past Archaeology Month posters, please contact the MAS office.
-Please note that if you reside outside of the state of Missouri, you must send $3.50 to cover the cost of materials, postage, and handling.
+To see images of some of our posters, follow this link; some copies of posters from previous years are still available.
+To request free copies of Archaeology Month posters, please contact the MAS office.
+Please note that if you are a nonmember who resides outside of the state of Missouri, you must send $3.50 to cover the cost of materials and postage.

 Fall Symposium 2013

 Our annual Fall Symposium was held on Saturday, September 28 at Fort Osage National Historic Landmark, Sibley, Missouri.